 The potential supply sources analyzed within the City's service area included recycled water from the Sanitation Districts of Los Angeles County's Pomona Water Reclamation Plant (PWRP), groundwater from Spadra Basin (Wells 19, 28, and 31), and brine from the City's Anion Exchange Plant (AEP) and the ion exchange facility at Well 37.
 As shown in Table 1, the available average annual flow from PWRP is approximately 3.9 mgd.
 This total is based on the allocation of two-thirds of the effluent flow from PWRP, which is approximately 5.4 mgd, and excludes approximately 1.5 mgd of existing recycled water demand.
-Since the available PWRP flow and the recycled water usage fluctuate and approximately 1.5 mgd of future demand is anticipated to connect to the City's recycled water system, it is assumed that the variation in flow from the City would be offset with the usage of IEUA's recycled water to maintain a constant supply.
+Since the available PWRP flow and the recycled water usage fluctuate and approximately 1.5 mgd of future demand is anticipated to connect to the City's recycled water system, it is assumed that the variation in flow from the City would be offset with the use of IEUA's recycled water to maintain a constant supply.
+IEUA has identified projects, opportunities, and plans for long-term recharge augmentation.
+Providing recycled water to supplement Pomona's supply when necessary to augment groundwater recharge is consistent with IEUA's long-term groundwater recharge plans.
 In addition, Spadra Basin Wells 19, 28, and 31 were considered potential supply source options that could be utilized to blend with the City's recycled water supply.
 However, based on input from City staff, Spadra Well 28 is occasionally utilized to supplement the City's potable water system and Spadra Well 31 is no longer operational.
 Therefore, Spadra Well 19 was considered the best supply source option.
 In addition, Well 19 is located within 20 feet from an existing recycled water pipeline and has a capacity of approximately 0.5 mgd.
-Brine from the City's AEP plant and Well 37 were also considered potential supply sources.
-The average annual brine flow from the AEP plant is approximately 3.2 mgd and the average annual flow from Well 37 is approximately 1.0 mgd. which was based on data presented in the City's Integrated Water Supply Plan (RMC, 2011).
+Brine from the City's

+AEP plant and Well 37 were also considered potential supply sources.
+The average annual brine flow from the AEP plant is approximately 3.2 mgd and the average annual flow from Well 37 is approximately 1.0 mgd, which was based on data presented in the City's Integrated Water Supply Plan (RMC, 2011).